Cong Canal

 The Cong Canal is a derelict canal in the village of Cong, County Mayo.
 Ireland.
 It was abandoned unfinished in 1854 and is popularly known as 'The Dry Canal'.

-The Cong Canal was designed to provide a navigable link between Lough Corrib at the village of Cong and Lough Mask, six kilometres to the north.
-It was part of the large Corrib, Mask and Carra Drainage and Navigation project intended to provide land drainage to the Loughs Corrib, Mask and Carra catchments and open up a navigation from the sea at Galway Bay to those lakes.
+It was intended to create a navigable connection between Lough Corrib at Cong and Lough Mask, six kilometres to the north.
+The canal formed part of the larger Corrib, Mask and Carra Drainage and Navigation project intended to provide land drainage to the Loughs Corrib, Mask and Carra catchments and open up a navigation from the sea at Galway Bay to those lakes.

 History

 The design and construction of the works was carried out by the government organisation known as the Board of Works (also known as The Commissioners of Public Works) over the period 1844 to 1859.
 Survey work commenced in June 1844 and a report with a proposed design was published in March 1846.
 This was one of four works of navigation part funded by the Treasury during the famine years (1845 to 1849) in Ireland.
 The other three were Lough Neagh and the River Bann in County Antrim; the Ballinamore-Ballyconnell Canal linking Lough Erne to the River Shannon across County Leitrim; and Lough Oughter and Lough Gowna in County Cavan.
 The navigation from the sea at Galway Bay to Lough Corrib and through Lough Corrib was completed as planned.

 The navigation work on the Cong Canal, in Lough Mask and on the River Robe was abandoned in 1854 when an instruction issued from the Board "to suspend the execution of all navigation works in this division of the district, and complete only such as were necessary for the regulation of the waters of Lough Mask, for drainage purposes."

 The abandoned canal has remained an enigma ever since.
-The canal was brought to wide public attention in 1872 by the writer William Wildewho coined the name ‘The Dry Canal’.
+The canal was brought to wide public attention in 1872 by the writer William Wilde who coined the name ‘The Dry Canal’.
 The Board of Works stated that the project was halted because it was proving to be too expensive, that labour had become scarce, and that railways had rendered canals redundant.
 The local folk memory has retained a different story down through the nearly two centuries since the canal was abandoned: it says that the engineers failed to take account of the cavernous nature of the limestone in the district and when they realized this, the work was halted.